mineshmathew/IndicSceneTextRendering/README.md

 ## Disclaimer
 The font  collection was compiled for a reserach project.
 No commercial interests involved Copyrights of the fonts is with the   original developers of the fonts.
-Please check if the font is free to use if you want to use it
+The collection is uploaded here  with the sole purpose to be used for research in OCR of Indian scripts and Arabic.
+By downloading any of the fonts   you explicitly state that your final purpose is to perform non-commercial research in the conditions mentioned above and you agree to comply with these terms and conditions.
+For any other uses we request you to get explicit permission from the font developer.